apache/activemq-website/src/_classic_releases/classic-05-02-00.md

   This is an older release.
 To get the current release, please see the <a href="{{site.baseurl}}/components/classic/download" class="alert-link">download page</a>.
 </div>

-Apache ActiveMQ Classic 5.2 is primarily a maintenance release which [resolves](https://issues.apache.org/activemq/secure/ReleaseNote.jspa?projectId=10520&styleName=Html&version=11841)
+Apache ActiveMQ 5.2 is primarily a maintenance release which [resolves](https://issues.apache.org/activemq/secure/ReleaseNote.jspa?projectId=10520&styleName=Html&version=11841)

 New Features in 5.2
 -------------------